 The second draft of the Corporate Improvement Plan incorporates comments of the Community, Corporate Resources and Infrastructure Overview and Scrutiny Committee.
-Inserts are highlighted in bold throughout the document and include:
+Inserts are highlighted throughout the document and include:

-- Cemetery of the Year award added under achievements - Definition of Warm Front Scheme - "Local people" amended to "you" where appropriate - More on how the Council will reduce crime and disorder and anti-social behaviour - More detail on "carbon footprint" and how the Council will reduce its impact on the environment
+- Cemetery of the Year award added under achievements; flood recovery still to add - Definition of Warm Front Scheme - "Local people" amended to "you" where appropriate - More on how the Council will reduce crime and disorder and anti-social behaviour - More detail on "carbon footprint" and how the Council will reduce its impact on the environment - More on affordable housing and links to the Housing Strategy for Carlisle

-Additionally, financial information has been added, however further analysis on linking financial resources to our corporate priorities is required.
+Additionally, financial information has been added, however further analysis linking financial resources to our corporate priorities is required.
 A diagram has been added to "Governance," that shows the relationship between the Council's key plans and strategies.